Centurion University

-The university offers under-graduate, post-graduate and doctoral courses in the fields of engineering & technology, agricultural sciences, architecture planning and design, mining, teachers' education, media and communication, paramedics and allied Health Sciences, pharmacy and life sciences, management, applied sciences and a number of vocational trades in its two major campuses.
-It also has regional campuses at Balangir, Rayagada and Chhatrapur.
+The university offers under-graduate, post-graduate and doctoral courses in the fields of engineering and technology, agricultural sciences, architecture planning and design, mining, teachers' education, media and communication, paramedics and allied Health Sciences, pharmacy and life sciences, management, applied sciences and a number of vocational trades in its two major campuses.
+It also has regional campuses at Balangir, Rayagada, Balasore and Chhatrapur.

 History

 The main campus of the university at Paralakhemundi was known previously as Jagannath Institute for Technology and Management (JITM), this was established in 1997.
 The institute was affiliated to Berhampur University, Berhampur till 2003 and Biju Patnaik University of Technology, Rourkela until 2010.
-The institute was taken over by a group of academicians led by Dr. Mukti Kanta Mishra and Prof. D.N.
+The institute was taken over by a group of academics led by Dr. Mukti Kanta Mishra and Prof. D.N.
 Rao in the year 2005.
 In 2008, a second campus, Centurion Institute of Technology, was opened at Bhubaneswar.
 Subsequently, JITM was transformed into Centurion University of Technology and Management in August 2010, through an act of Odisha Legislative Assembly.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the college in 201-300 band in the engineering rankings in 2024.